Skip to main content

 A change in any of the factors that are assumed to be held constant under the ceteris paribus assumption could have caused the demand curve to shift to the right.
 Perhaps a rise in consumers’ incomes led them to purchase more clothing, including sweatshirts.
 Or an unseasonably cool fall could result in more people purchasing sweatshirts.
 If a popular TV personality indicates that their favorite weekend wardrobe consists of jeans and a sweatshirt and the tabloids run pictures of the celebrity wearing sweatshirts, the tastes and preferences of consumers may change.
 Another possibility is that the price of sweaters may have risen, causing people to substitute sweatshirts for sweaters.

-This page titled 3.2: Microeconomics is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.2: Microeconomics is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?